logan-a-richey/lichess_data_plotter/developer_log.md

 * created graph 2: line graph of games per month
 * explored month by month sql query
 * explored jinga templating and variables
-* added some css to configure the sizing of image, html tables, and hypertext
+* added css to configure the sizing of image, html tables, and hypertext

 ## Sep 12, 2025
 * created graphs 3 and 4; opening frequency and adoption data
-* explored plotting with chart.js
+* explored plotting with Chart.js
 * explored javascript to allow for dynamic display options.
 * html table sorting and ordering
-* chart.js on click behavior to warp to entry in html table
+* Chart.js on click behavior to warp to entry in html table

 ## Sep 13, 2025
 * applied css style sheets to all graphs